 Federal student aid disbursements are required to be disbursed in at least two installments.
 Eligible programs at Apollo Career Center will consist of a minimum of two payment periods.
 A payment period consists of half of the clock hours and half of the weeks of instruction in a program.
 The payment period is defined as the point when the student's scheduled clock hours have elapsed.
-For example: in a 900 hour program the official check date is at the end of the first scheduled 450 hours, in a 600 hour program the official check date is at the end of the first scheduled 450 hours, in a 600 hour program the official check date is at the end of the first scheduled 450 hours.
+For example: in a 900 hour program the official check date is at the end of the first scheduled 450 hours, in a 600 hour program the official check date is at the end of the first scheduled 300 hours.